Connecting through Conversations

 Getting ready for the conversation

-An illustration of a hand holding a magnifying glass over a background of the word 'fact' repeated.
+A hand holding a magnifying glass over a background of the word 'fact' repeated.
+Illustration.

 We now know that young people trust the information provided by their carers.
 We also know that we can start small when talking about drugs, building to have more than one conversation.
 But how do we get ready to actually talk?